coderetreat/coderetreat.org/README.md

 2. Create a new file called `$YOURCITY.json` in the `_data/events/` of the repository.
-   {% if page.layout != null %}
    You can either:
    * Generate a file automatically by using [this schema](https://github.com/coderetreat/coderetreat.github.io/blob/master/events/event_schema.json).

    * Generate a valid JSON below:
      <script async src="//jsfiddle.net/wLahmdh4/5/embed/result/"></script>

-   {% else %}
-   You can generate a file automatically by using [this schema](https://github.com/coderetreat/coderetreat.github.io/blob/master/events/event_schema.json).

-   {% endif %}

    The only required fields are:
     * `title`
     * `url`